younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/06_Historical_Validation.md

 * The mismatch has expanded from one domain to all domains.
 * MAS was not an anomaly.
 It was the earliest proof that **AI cannot scale an organization it cannot read.**

-**Summary:** The substrate engineering MAS needed ten years ago — the one that would have prevented a decade of volatility — is the same substrate AI needs today across KAS and IAS.
+**Summary:** The AI substrate engineering MAS needed ten years ago — the one that would have prevented a decade of volatility — is the same substrate AI needs today across KAS and IAS.